Medication Search: Estrogel

 The gel is usually applied on a cyclic schedule from day 1 to 25 of each calendar month, or from day 1 to day 21 of a 28-day cycle.
 The recommended starting dose is 2.5 g daily (2 pumps).

 With each new container of gel, you must get the pump ready.
 To do this, remove the cover and firmly press the top of the dispenser twice.
 Discard this gel by rinsing your hand or placing it into a garbage container that cannot be accessed by pets or others in the household.

 The pump is specially designed to deliver a set amount of medication in each press.
 To obtain a daily dose, press firmly on the pump to dispense the dose of the gel into the palm of your hand.
 Using your hands, apply all of the gel in a thin, uniform layer over a large area of clean, dry skin.
 It is recommended to apply the contents of one pump press of the gel to the outside of one arm from wrist to shoulder.
 Other recommended areas of application are the abdomen or inner thighs.

 The number of times you press the pump will depend on the dose recommended by your doctor.
-If your dose is two pump presses, then repeat the process and apply the contents of the second press to the other arm.
+If your dose is 2 pump presses, then repeat the process and apply the contents of the second press to the other arm.
+Allow the gel to dry for approximately 2 minutes before covering it with clothing.
 Wash your hands when you are finished.
 Do not apply the gel to the breasts, face, or to irritated or damaged skin.